Get an in-depth look at the PCB layers in Fusion and understand how they help you track design data without cluttering your canvas.

 Layer 19: Unrouted

 When you start a PCB layout, all your components connect with air wires, also called a rats nest.
 These lines specify connectivity between all of the pins on your components, and these lines live on the unrouted layer until they get connected.
 When you fully route your PCB, you should no longer have any visible unrouted wires.
+As you complete your routing, you can delete any unnecessary or stray lines to ensure a clean and accurate PCB layout.
 Follow this link to learn how to assign colors to your Signals/Traces and Net Classes.

 Layer 20: BoardOutline

 The BoardOutline layer has several purposes, the first of which is to specify the outline of your board.
-Secondarily, you can also use this layer in your design rules to keep copper pours away from the edge of your PCB.
+You can also use this layer in your design rules to keep copper pours away from the edge.

 Some fab houses like OSH Park will use this BoardOutline layer to generate a board outline for Gerber.
 This will serve as the exact shape of your PCB when they cut it into a fabrication panel.